Katello/katello.org/docs/installation/index.md

 | RHEL 6    |    X    |  X  |
 | RHEL 7    |    X    |  X  |
 ```

+Katello can only run on an x86_64 operating systems.

 Installation may be done manually or via our recommended approach of using [katello-deploy](#katello-deploy).